thomas-melville/myNotes/General/Career_Development/kubernetes/exposing_apps.md

   * IP range is defined via an API server startup option
 * NodePort
   * expose a static IP address & port
+  * worker node ip
+  * node proxies the allocated port
   * great for debugging
   * Port range is defined in cluster config
 * LoadBalancer
   * created to pass requests to a cloud provider
   * private cloud solutions may also implement this service type, if there is a plugin
   * Even without the plugin the address is made public and packets are spread among the Pods in the deployment automatically.
+  * Services are exposed as NodePort and LoadBalancer balances between them.
+  * As LoadBalancer may be provided externally by the cloud provider
 * ExternalName
   * newer service, and a bit different
   * no selectors, ports or endpoints